• Skip to primary navigation

 Calories:90kcal

-A healthier cookie for when you want to stay on track, but have a need to soothe that sweet tooth!
-Naturally sweetened Healthier Oatmeal Raisin Cookies are soft and chewy, with just a hint of cinnamon.
-This recipe is vegan, vegetarian and easily gluten free.
+[ watch recipe VIDEO below ] A naturally sweetened cookie for when you want to stay on track, but have a need to soothe that sweet tooth.
+Vegan Oatmeal Raisin Cookies are soft and chewy, with just a hint of cinnamon and maple syrup.
+Make it gluten free with GF rolled oats and almond flour!

 *see notes to make these cookies with chocolate chunk/chips and also, gluten free.